IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* Here the second part of the verse is to clarify the meaning of the first, namely that the significance of the baptism is not the "washing of the dirt" (the physical action of baptism) but "a response to God from a good conscience", meaning the conscience is already good before the baptisms starts.
 This implies that it must be after one's sins are forgiven and salvation has been received.
 Thus, baptism cannot be a prerequisite for salvation.
 See [gotquestions.org/baptism-1Peter-3-21](https://www.gotquestions.org/baptism-1Peter-3-21.html)

-* *baptism-completes-faith:* baptism saves us *now*.
-Clearly, salvation is granted during the baptism.
-Therefore, the good conscience is also being given/cleansed during the baptism. *... but "is a response from x" implies that x existed before the response that it produced.
-So the conscience must have been cleared before the baptism.*
+* *baptism-completes-faith:* Baptism saves us **now** as the means God uses to apply Christ’s resurrection power, cleansing and regenerating us.
+The “response from a good conscience” occurs through baptism, where the Spirit infuses new life, making the conscience clean in that moment.

 An analogy might be that *obedient-faith* sees passing the driver's license test as "getting your license" while *baptism-completes-faith* sees it as being handed your driver's license card.
 The qualification and the receiving of the actual card are part of the process for both, but the emphasis and significance are different.